KasparEtter/ef1p/pages/email/email.md

   `""` denotes the so-called quota root, which allows different folders to share the same resource limit.

-In addition to the extensions which are standardized by IETF, email service providers are free to define their own extensions.
+In addition to the extensions which are standardized by IETF, mailbox providers are free to define their own extensions.
 According to the IMAP standard, the name of an experimental or independent extension [has to start with an `X`](https://datatracker.ietf.org/doc/html/rfc3501#section-6.5.1).
 For example, [Gmail's custom extension](https://developers.google.com/gmail/imap/imap-extensions)